List of popes: Religious orders

-51 popes and 6 antipopes (in italics) have been members of religious orders, including 12 members of third orders.
+Fifty-one popes and six antipopes (in italics) have been members of religious orders, including 12 members of third orders.
 They are listed by order as follows:

 Numbering of popes

 Regnal numbers follow the usual convention for European monarchs.
-The first pope who chooses a unique name is not usually identified by ordinals, John Paul I being the exception.
 Antipopes are treated as pretenders, and their numbers are reused by those considered to be legitimate popes.
 However, there are anomalies in the numbering of the popes.
 Several numbers were mistakenly increased in the Middle Ages because the records were misunderstood.
 Several antipopes were also kept in the sequence, either by mistake or because they were previously considered to be true popes.
+(As a note, the first pope who chooses a unique name is not identified by an ordinal, only assuming a number after a second Pope takes that same name: like how Francis thus far is only referred to as "Francis", but when there is a second one, they will be (respectively) "Francis I" and "Francis II".
+John Paul I is conspicuous as the only exception: having personally chosen to be called "John Paul the First" from the very beginning of his pontificate; which is merely a footnote given his short reign and the fact that he was followed immediately by John Paul II.)